We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Continue this movement for a few minutes, paying special attention to your shoulders.

-- Come onto your all fours with your hands directly under your shoulders and your knees underneath your hips.
+- Come onto all fours with your hands directly under your shoulders and your knees underneath your hips.

 - Make sure you’re not sinking onto your shoulder.